akshaybahadur21/Facial-Recognition-using-Facenet/readme.md

 ### Procedure

-1) If you want to train the network , run `Train-inception.py`, however you dont need to do that since I have already trained the model and saved it as
+1) If you want to train the network , run `Train-inception.py`, however you don't need to do that since I have already trained the model and saved it as
 `face-rec_Google.h5` file which gets loaded at runtime.
 2) Now you need to have images in your database.
 The code check `/images` folder for that.
-You can either paste your piccturess there or you can click it using webcam.
+You can either paste your pictures there or you can click it using web cam.
-For doing that, run `creat-face.py` the images get stored in `/incept` folder.
+For doing that, run `create-face.py` the images get stored in `/incept` folder.
 You have to manually paste them in `/images folder`
 3) Run `rec-feat.py` for running the application.

 ### References: